juji-io/site/blog/a-step-to-step-guide-to-customer-service-chatbots-with-nlp-no-coding-required.md

 # Further Readings

 If you are considering a customer service chatbot for your organization, we hope you find this post helpful in your decision making process.
-Additionally, we encourage you to follow the three steps listed above to build a customer service chatbot on [Juji](https://juji.io/signup) (choosing the customer service template) and experience it yourself firsthand.
+Additionally, we encourage you to follow the three steps listed above to build a customer service chatbot on **[Juji](https://juji.io/signup)** (choosing the customer service template) and experience it yourself firsthand.

-For further readings, I list several pieces of information you may find useful:
+I also list several pieces of information you may find useful:

 * **How to set up a customer service chatbot with AI enabled.** Here is [A short Youtube video](https://www.youtube.com/watch?v=U0tR04xQTio) showing how to prepare your custom Q&As with no coding and [a blog post](https://juji.io/blog/building-a-smart-chatbot-in-a-few-minutes-to-answer-free-text-questions/) describing the process in detail.
 * **How to set up multi-turn conversations to handle complex questions**.
 Here is a [short Youtube video](https://youtu.be/6kzST4vO_KU) on how to create multi-turn chat flows with no coding to handle complex questions and [a blog post](https://juji.io/blog/how-to-make-your-chatbot-to-answer-non-trivial-questions/) on detailing the process.